Hanabiramochi

 Hanabiramochi (葩餅) is a Japanese sweet (wagashi), usually eaten at the beginning of the year.
 Hanabiramochi are also served at the first tea ceremony of the new year.

 Origin

 The name "hanabiramochi" literally means "flower petal mochi".
 The original form of Hanabiramochi is Hishihanabira, a dessert that was eaten by the Imperial family at special events coinciding with the beginning of the year.

-Hanabiramochi was first made in the Meiji Era (8 September 1868 – 30 July 1912), but it is now a familiar New Year wagashi.
+Hanabiramochi was first made in the Meiji Era, and is now a familiar New Year wagashi.

 Form

 The exact shape of hanabiramochi is strictly defined by tradition.
 The white mochi covering is flat and round, folded over to form a semicircular shape, and must have a pink color showing through in the center of the confection, fading to a white at the edge.
 Unlike a daifuku, the mochi must not completely seal the insides.

 In the center of a hanabiramochi is a layer of anko, a sweet bean paste, commonly the white kind made from sweetened mung beans.
 In the very center is a thin strip of sweetly flavoured gobo (burdock), which protrudes from the mochi on both sides.